Main image: Multiple deep taper burn marks on the oak door to the nave at St Mary the Virgin & All Saints, Boxley, Kent

 Likewise, the threats of fire and lightning (of the kind generated through witchcraft) led to physical measures which were, ‘sometimes taken to counteract such apparent evils’ which would have included the use of ‘sympathetic’ magic.
 Lightning – and ball lightning specifically – was blamed on the devil or possessing a supernatural origin.
 He concluded by asking whether ritual taper burn marks had been made in an attempt to drive away evil spirits,…keep witches at bay or to protect the building from fire and lightning but concluded that, it was likely that all three may have been the case’ (Champion 2017b:10,11, 13).

-Wright (2021) had had seven years of practical experience as a building archaeologist, recording burn marks in situ within a number of different architectural milieus.
+Wright (2021) has had seven years of practical experience as a building archaeologist, recording burn marks in situ within a number of different architectural milieus.
 Reviewing the evidence for a second time, has concluded that there, ‘may be the physical manifestation of anxieties about the presence of evil or bad luck linked to the acknowledged protective powers of candles against evil spirits’ (Wright 2021).
-His conclusion echoes that of Champion’s in that it is perhaps better to conclude that they there may have been several causations, a number of folk belief systems running concurrently and a number of hoped-for outcomes operating simultaneously.

 7. When were they made?

-The problem with trying to date taper burn marks was eloquently put by Matthew Champion when he said that..’(they) could have been applied at just about any point between the construction of the building and the moment of discovery (Champion 2017: 7).
-Taper burn marks can be difficult to date precisely but a number of archaeological principles can be adhered to –understanding and unpicking the chronological construction of building can provide a solid foundation upon which a study of the burn marks themselves can be made.
-Once the chronology has been established, targeted dendrochronolgy would be required to date the separate timber elements.
-This is done by taking ‘cores’ and measuring the annual growth increments (rings) of a tree to provide a precise estimate of the age or period since the formation of a wood sample.
-The number width and pattern of the rings from certain tree species can provide the age of a piece of wood as well as information on the climatic conditions during the tree’s growth (Chrono 2022).
-This way a range of estimated dates for the felling of a tree which provided the structural elements for a building can be assembled.
+Dating taper burn marks is problematic for lots of reasons.
+As Matthew Champion has succinctly put it,’(they) could have been applied at just about any point between the construction of the building and the moment of discovery (2017: 7).
+In the first instance, the chronology of the building, along with a detailed inventory of all the repairs, additions and restoration work undertaken during its lifetime will provide a solid foundation upon which to study of the burn marks themselves.
+In some cases, taper burn marks have been painted or plastered over or simply covered by later structural additions or panelling.
+Once the chronology has been established to provide a framework, targeted dendrochronolgy can be utilised to date the felling dates of separate timber elements.
+As oak was expensive and a precious resource both recycling and re-use of old timbers was common.
+Dendrochronology works by taking ‘cores’ from (in the first instance) the internal, structural timbers of the house and measuring the annual growth increments (rings) of a tree to provide a felling date.
+The number, width and pattern of the rings from certain tree species can provide the age of a piece of wood as well as provide information on the climatic conditions during the tree’s growth (Chrono 2022).
+This way, a range of dates for the felling of a tree can be generated.

-Wright (2015:1) also saw the implication of the carpenters having made the burn marks on timbers used at Knole House during the remodeling of 1605-8 providing a post-Reformation example.
-One valuable outcome is that it has now been archaeologically proven that whilst taper burn marks were sometimes made at the beginning of the construction process, many were added later and some are ‘fresh’ on later medieval timber elements dating to around the 16th/17th centuries as well.
-It has been demonstrated that the phenomenon spans the medieval to Early Modern periods.
-(Wright 2021).
-This at last dispels the generally held view that the marks were confined to post Reformation England (Champion 2017b: 7).
+Wright (2015:1) had also saw the implication of carpenters having made the burn marks on timbers used at Knole House during the re-modeling of 1605-8, thus providing a post-Reformation example.
+One valuable outcome is that it has now been archaeologically proven that, whilst taper burn marks were sometimes made at the beginning of the construction process, many were added later.
+It has now been demonstrated that the phenomenon spans the medieval to Early Modern periods (Wright 2021).
+This at last dispels the formerly held view that the marks were confined to post Reformation England (Champion 2017b: 7).

-Now that it is established that the practice could have spanned the entire medieval period, the question is; was it a continuum of belief or did the ‘meaning’ or desired propitious result from making the marks change over time?
-We have seen that the desired outcomes of both concealing shoes and burying witch bottles subtly altered between their early use in the 16th/17th centuries and the final dying out of the traditions in the late 19th/early 20th centuries (Perkins 2021).
-Could something similar have happened with taper burn marks?
-Unlike the two above examples, it appears to be harder to see – archaeologically – the ‘difference’ between the application of the pre and post Reformation burn marks – perhaps that subtle difference will only become clear through even more finessed spatial patterning and examination.
+However, we have to ask the question as to whether the practice was undertaken over the centuries as an unbroken continuum over the centuries or whether the intention or motivation for making the marks changed over time?
+We have seen elsewhere that the desired outcomes of both concealing shoes and the burying of witch bottles subtly altered between their original use (and intention) in the 16th/17th centuries and the final dying out of the traditions in the late 19th/early 20th centuries (Perkins 2021).
+Could something similar have happened with the practice of applying taper burn marks?
+Unlike concealed shoes and witch bottles it appears to be harder to see – at least archaeologically – the ‘difference’ between the application of pre and post Reformation burn marks.
+Perhaps hitherto unnoticed nuances will only become clear through even more finessed spatial patterning techniques and minute examination.

 8: HOW WERE ‘TAPER BURN MARKS’ PERCEIVED TO WORK?

-From the 15th century onwards Neo-Platonism had flourished during the Western Renaissance.
+From the 15th century onwards, Neo-Platonism had flourished during the Western Renaissance.
 Neo-Platonism was a major influence upon Christian theology throughout Late Antiquity and the Middle Ages in the west (SL 2022).
-Neo-Platonic theory saw the world as a ‘pulsating mass of vital influences and invisible spirits’ (Thomas 1971: 266).
+Neo-Platonic theory understood the world as a ‘pulsating mass of vital influences and invisible spirits’ (Thomas 1971: 266).
 The Universe was believed to be peopled by a hierarchy of spirits which manifested occult influences and sympathies.
 The cosmos was understood to be an organic unity of which every part bore a sympathetic relationship to the rest (Thomas 1971: 265).
-Three main types of magic were being practiced –
+During this period, three main types of magic were being practiced –

 Natural magic – which exploited the occult properties of the elemental world.